-Europa League: Who needs what to qualify?
+Europa League: who needs what to qualify?

 Article summary

-Who is already through to the Europa League knockout stage and who can book their place on Matchday 5?
+Who is already through to the knockout stage and who can book their place on Matchday 6?

 Article top media content